abenea/python-guide/classes.rst

 When evaluating ``str(object)`` Python will fall back to **__repr__** if **__str__** is not defined (but not the other way around).

-The Python shell prints will print the :func:`repr` form for the results of typed expressions.
+The Python shell will print the :func:`repr` form for the results of typed expressions.

 Exercise
 ++++++++